-This proposal notice has been updated to inform the public on July 29, 2020, that this proposal is still under review.
-The ministry is reviewing the comments received to date.
-The original date of the proposal and the comment period have not been changed.
+This proposal notice has been updated on June 08, 2021 to advise the public that this file is still under active review.
+The ministry is reviewing the comments it has received to date.
+The original proposal date and comment period have not been altered.

 This consultation was open from:

 We are developing a plan to protect Wasaga Beach Provincial Park’s outstanding natural, cultural, and recreational values.
 The plan will guide use, development, management and operation of the park for a 20-year period.

 Wasaga Beach Provincial Park protects and manages a diverse range of significant natural, cultural and recreational values within an area of intense population growth and urban development.

 Wasaga Beach Provincial Park Management Plan

 We are developing the Wasaga Beach Provincial Park Management Plan to protect the park's resources and to guide the operation and development of the park over the coming years.